broadinstitute/gatk/README.md

 ##Setting up profiling using JProfiler (not using IntelliJ)

-   * Build GATK using `./gradlew installAll`
+   * Build a full GATK4 jar using `./gradlew localJar`

-   * In the "Session Settings" windown, select the `all` GATK4 jar, eg `~/gatk/build/libs/gatk-all-4.alpha-196-gb542813-SNAPSHOT-spark.jar` for "Main class or executable JAR" and enter the right "Arguments"
+   * In the "Session Settings" window, select the GATK4 jar, eg. `~/gatk/build/libs/gatk-package-4.alpha-196-gb542813-SNAPSHOT-local.jar` for "Main class or executable JAR" and enter the right "Arguments"

 ##Updating the Intellij project when dependencies change
 If there are dependency changes in `build.gradle` it is necessary to refresh the gradle project.
 This is easily done with the following steps.